Lothav/archlinux_conf/README.md

 DNS:
 - Check if `$ ping 1.1.1.1` or `$ pacman -Syu` works.
 If so, check `/etc/resolv.conf` permission (set to 644).
-- set Google nameservers in `/etc/resolv.conf` may be useful
+- set nameservers in `/etc/resolv.conf`:
+- nameserver 1.1.1.1 # cloudflare DNS
-- nameserver 8.8.8.8
+- nameserver 8.8.8.8 # google DNS
-- nameserver 8.8.4.4
+- nameserver 8.8.4.4 # google DNS

+`# chattr -i /etc/resolv.conf` to prevent connections from modifying it